 The Manager, Supporter Relations is responsible for a portfolio of current and prospective donor accounts throughout the donor cultivation cycle, from prospecting through stewardship.

-The Manager of Technical and Salesforce Support will provide technical support for and management of LEE’s systems in order to support LEE staff and enable the organization to function efficiently and effectively.
+The Help Desk Technician/Database Support Specialist will provide technical support for and management of LEE’s systems in order to support LEE staff and enable the organization to function efficiently and effectively.

 The Manager of National Research and Regional Communications will specialize in thorough research techniques to generate research and information and will will help team members understand and utilize research to build LEE member campaign plans.